Mississippi Mills (Wesson, Mississippi): Decline

 Following the deaths of Edmund Richardson, in 1886, and William Oliver, in 1891, the fortunes of Mississippi Mills began to decline.
 John Richardson, who succeeded his father as president, brought in a general manager from the North, while he himself moved to New Orleans, Louisiana.
 Mississippi Mills was further handicapped by the Panic of 1893, increased transportation costs, a drop in cotton prices, and labor disputes.
 In 1906, Mississippi Mills was forced into receivership and the facility closed in 1910.
 The buildings stood vacant until they were dismantled in 1920.

+A single building, the Mississippi Mills Packing and Shipping Rooms facility, was retained during dismantling of the textile complex.
+In 1996, the building was listed on the National Register of Historic Places listings in Copiah County, Mississippi.